micro-gl/micro-containers/README.md

 todo

 ## Installing `micro{containers}`
-`micro-containers` is a headers only library, which gives the following install possibilities:
+`micro-containers` is node headers only library, which gives the following install possibilities:
 1. Using `cmake` to invoke the `install` target, that will copy everything in your system via
 ```
 $ mkdir cmake-build-release